 THE DARKER PLACES TRILOGY - 4M,2F (or 3M,3F).
 Full-Length (90 min).
-A collection of 3 one- act plays about William, a troubled teenager, boy, and man.
-Each play takes place in a separate room in William's house, and symbolically his mind.
+A collection of 3 one- act plays about William, a troubled teenager, boy, and man, as he descends further and further into madness.
+Each act takes place in a separate room in William's house, and symbolically his mind.
 The titles are ATTIC, BASEMENT and CRAWLSPACE. *ATTIC won the Kennedy Center/ACTF Short Play award, 2004* "If you like psychological thrillers, you REALLY need to see THE DARKER PLACES TRILOGY.
 With a tight script by Daniel Guyton, spectacular direction by David Crowe, and an amazing, talented cast.
 I was blown away."
 (Rachel Jones, The Alliance Theatre, 2012) For more information, please click here.

 I'M NOT GAY! - 6M,1F.
 Full-Length (80 min).
 Gary is a homophobe.
 The play explores his prejudices in one of the funniest, most shocking tragedies of all time.
 Loved and hated by critics across the globe, this play nearly caused someone to choke to death on opening night in Iceland.
 Some say it was from laughter.
 Others say it was the bile in the back of her throat.
 Regardless, you'll never forget the experience as Gary tries to prove how "not gay" he truly is.
 Mature audiences only. *Winner - Best Comedy Award from the Author’s Playhouse New Author’s Festival, 2005* "Artistically flawed... morally repugnant...
 I'M NOT GAY! [belongs in] a category of its own - the theatre of the obnoxious."
 (Grant Tyler Peterson, offoffonline.com, 2005) For more information, please click here.